Jan3385/VoxaEngine/docs/Registries.md

 ### Textures

 When a voxel is spawned, its color is randomized a bit to have a small variation.
-This can be overriden using a texture
+This can be overridden using a texture

-You can register a texture such as following:
+You can register a texture as follows:

 ```cpp
 Registry::VoxelRegistry::RegisterTextureMap("TextureGameName", "TextureFileNameOrPath", Registry::TextureRotation::Any);
 ```

 `enum Registry::TextureRotation` corresponds to how the texture can be rotated.
-If you want the texture to be just indentically repeating then you can set it to `None`.
+If you want the texture to be just identically repeating then you can set it to `None`.
 But if your texture allows flipping it vertically or horizontally (or both) you can set it respectively

 ### Voxels